By Alexandra Few

 When one thinks of music lessons, this method usually comes to mind.
-The more “traditional” type of music lessons has been proven effective in many instances and can be beneficial for a variety of individuals.
+The more “traditional” type of music lessons have been proven effective in many instances, and can be beneficial for a variety of individuals.

 The ABC Academy of Music, located in various parts of Toronto, offers a variety of group and private music lessons.
 With qualified and experienced instructors, the ABC Academy of Music provides lessons on various instruments, such as guitar, brass, cello, piano, strings, woodwinds, choir, singing/vocal, bassoon, drums, and music theory.

-Barnaby Kerekes, the director of ABC Academy of Music, discussed some of the key factors as to why having an “in-person” instructor is key when learning an instrument.
-Barnaby says, “when you are an expert in an instrument, regardless of the instrument, you need a 360-degree view of your students…there is a number of reasons for this, primarily posture is very important… it is very easy to do these things wrong and no instrument is built really to be ergonomic to the human body, so in order to make sure people aren’t actually hurting themselves in the short, medium, and long-term, it’s very important to be able to see them…and [you can’t do that] unless you’re physically around them or have a 360 degree view of what they’re doing”.
+Barnaby Kerekes - director of ABC Academy of Music, discussed some of the key factors as to why having an “in-person” instructor is important when learning an instrument.
+Barnaby says: “When you are an expert in an instrument, regardless of the instrument, you need a 360-degree view of your students.
+There is a number of reasons for this, primarily posture is very important.
+It is very easy to do these things wrong and no instrument is built to be ergonomic to the human body.
+So, in order to make sure people aren’t actually hurting themselves in the short, medium, and long-term, it’s very important to be able to see them, and [you can’t do that] unless you’re physically around them or have a 360 degree view of what they’re doing.”

-In regards to the limitations of online music lessons, Barnaby says, “You have to make sure you’re holding it well.
+In regards to the limitations of online music lessons, Barnaby says: “You have to make sure you’re holding it well.
 Something like a piano, you need to have a very good view of the person’s hands [and] how do you have a good view of a person’s hands if you don’t have a fixed camera?”
-He goes on to say, “Not only do you have to have a broad 360 view, you need specific views of the small details.
-If you’re playing something like trombone, you really have to observe the person’s mouth on the instrument piece... that’s incredibly important because that’s where the sound production has its root… so if that’s not working and you don’t get that set up properly, then it’s a real problem”.
+He adds: “Not only do you have to have a broad 360 view, you need specific views of the small details.
+If you’re playing something like a trombone, you really have to observe the person’s mouth on the instrument piece.
+That’s incredibly important because that’s where the sound production has its root.
+So, if that’s not working and you don’t get that set up properly, then it’s a real problem.”

-The Toronto Institute for the Enjoyment of Music (TIFEM) located at 821 Queen St. West has studio rentals and private, group, and group drop-in classes for a variety of instruments and for all ages and levels.
-Group drop-in classes include Ableton live class, ukulele class, and a kids class from ages 2-5.
-The private and group lessons are offered for a variety of instruments, many of which they supply themselves, including banjo, cello, clarinet, digital music, drums, flute, guitar, piano, saxophone, violin, and much more.
+The Toronto Institute for the Enjoyment of Music (TIFEM), located at 821 Queen St. West, has studio rentals and private, group, and group drop-in classes for a variety of instruments for all ages and levels.
+The lessons are offered for a variety of instruments, many of which they supply themselves, including banjo, cello, clarinet, digital music, drums, flute, guitar, piano, saxophone, violin, and much more.

-Howard Goldbach, musician at the Toronto Institute for the Enjoyment of Music believes that “it is important to discover what works best for you.
-If you are having success with a style of learning than I say keep it up.
+Howard Goldbach, Musician at the Toronto Institute for the Enjoyment of Music believes that, “it is important to discover what works best for you.
+If you are having success with a certain style of learning then I say keep it up.
 I have found, personally, that I benefit from all styles of learning, but I love the energy you get when you are in the same space with the instructor”.
 When asked what the benefits are of going to music lessons and having an instructor, Howard compares it to going to the gym and exercising.
-He says, “a lot of people buy expensive machines for their homes but never really use them…. the energy of going to a place devoted to learning music has built-in momentum”.
+He says: “A lot of people buy expensive machines for their homes but never really use them.
+The energy of going to a place devoted to learning music has built-in momentum”.

 It is evident that there are benefits to having in-person music lessons, such as allowing for physical guidance, ensuring proper sound and placement, and it provides motivation to practice.